 Available at us.britax.com, $179.99-$399.99.

-Another leader in convertible car seats, Chicco’s NextFit is known for being easy to install, which is handy when you travel or move the seat to a different car.
-It comes in four different styles: Sport, Zip, Zip Air and Zip Air Max (pictured above).
+Another leader in car seats, Chicco car seats are known for being easy to install, which is handy when you travel with them or move them to a different car.
+In addition to the Fit4 all-in-one car seat profiled above, the brand also makes the popular NextFit line in four different styles: Sport, Zip, Zip Air and Zip Air Max (pictured above).
 The Zip style features a seat pad you can zip off and wash in the washing machine, while the Zip Air sports both the machine-washable seat pad and a breathable backrest for added comfort.
 The Zip Air Max adds 25% more legroom in rear-facing mode, so kids can sit rear-facing until they weigh 50 pounds.
 When forward-facing, kids enjoy extended calf support.

 Available at chiccousa.com, $249.99-$369.99.